 You will know by now from reading the content of the ‘Design’ page that the Radial keyboard design is based on the frontal view of a bee.
 As already seen, the bee has two sets of wings and these equate to the top and bottom sets of wings on the Radial keyboard design.
 There are eight keys for each set of wings, with four keys on either side of the central hub which represents the bee’s brain.
 The Home Keys are found on the bottom set of wings which are shown in the next graphic below.
 Having four keys like this on either side of the central hub caters for the four fingers on each hand, whether keying the Home Keys or those keys on the wing set directly above the Home Keys.
 Please refer again to the first graphic above.
 The recommended fingering for both wing sets is shown below for the Home Keys and explained by the following legend.

 The alpha-characters are those, which are typed most of the time by most people.
 It follows that if the user has memorized where these are located on the keyboard layout, they should improve both their typing speed and accuracy.
 BeeRaider contends that most people will be able to memorize the alpha-characters layout in about 10 to 20 minutes.
-Testing has shown that memorizing the alpha-characters layout is probably best achieved by the use of various words, acronyms and mnemonics, which are unique to the optimised layout of the Radial Keyboard.
+Testing has shown that memorizing the alpha-characters layout is probably best achieved by the use of various words, acronyms and mnemonics, which are unique to the optimized layout of the Radial Keyboard.
 These are shown below.

 - For left-upper-wing: Just Before Dawn Starts